ThinkGeo/ThinkGeoCloudVectorMapsSample-ForWpf12/README.md

 - TransparentBackground
 - Custom

 ThinkGeo Cloud Vector Maps works perfectly on both low and high resolution (4k) monitors.
-It would work in all of the Map Suite controls such as Wpf, WebApi and Mobile.
+It would work in all of the ThinkGeo Map controls such as Desktop, Web and Mobile.
 Check out https://maps.thinkgeo.com/ and get an idea what it looks on Web.

-Even this sample is built in .NET Framework 4.6.1, the component supports the latest .NET Core 3.1 without any issues.
-You can easily change this sample to a .NET Core application with just a few modifications.
+Even this sample is built on .NET Framework 4.6.1, the component supports the latest .NET Core 3.1 without any issues.
+You can easily create a .NET Core WPF map application using the same code.

 ![Screenshot](https://github.com/ThinkGeo/ThinkGeoCloudVectorMapsSample-ForWpf12/blob/master/Screenshot.gif)